hugomflavio/actel/README.md

 ## Installing actel

-To install actel, you will need to the devtools package installed.
+To install actel, you will need to have the devtools package installed.

     install.packages("devtools")
     library("devtools")